danielfrg/danielfrg.com/content/blog/2018/10/model-mgmt/index.md

 $ helm install ./helm-charts/seldon-core --name seldon-core --namespace seldon  --set ambassador.enabled=true
 ```

-Run this in another terminal to proxy
+Run this in another terminal to proxy the Ambassador service:

 ```terminal
 $ kubectl port-forward $(kubectl get pods -n seldon -l service=ambassador -o jsonpath='{.items[0].metadata.name}') -n seldon 8003:8080
 ```

+We have finally installed all we need, let's train and deploy some models!

 ## Polyaxon: Training models

-We have finally installed all we need, let's train some models!
+[Polyaxon](https://polyaxon.com/) is a tool for reproducible machine learning.
+It allows you to push parameterized code in for example TensorFlow or PyTorch for Polyaxon to run in what they call an experiment.
+[Experiments](https://docs.polyaxon.com/experimentation/concepts/#experiment) can be part of an [experiment group](https://docs.polyaxon.com/experimentation/concepts/#experiment-group) for doing hyper-parameter search.

+Polyaxon takes care of executing the jobs based on an imperative definitions in the a similar way as Kubernetes does, it also takes care of saving the metrics and outputs of the jobs for analysis and selection.
+It has some features we are not gonna use here to do [distributed training](https://docs.polyaxon.com/experimentation/distributed_experiments/) or using [Tensorboard](https://docs.polyaxon.com/experimentation/tensorboards/).

 Following the Polyaxon docs we can create a new project based on the examples.